SpringNuance/computer-graphics-week3/README.txt

 # Are there any known problems/bugs remaining in your code?

 (Please provide a list of the problems.
 If possible, describe what you think the cause is, how you have attempted to diagnose or fix the problem, and how you would attempt to diagnose or fix it if you had more time or motivation.
 This is important: we are more likely to assign partial credit if you help us understand what's going on.)
+I think there's none now in my code.

 # Did you collaborate with anyone in the class?
+Yes I did ask two other students for help, Erika Marttinen and Ivan Kropotov, they gave me really useful hints for my R4.
+Particularly, they were about homogeneous coords and the meaning of the SSD formula.
+I hope you wont penalize this as I have worked very hard on R4 to understand it as I spend a whole day thinking on it :(

 (Did you help others?
 Did others help you?
 Let us know who you talked to, and what sort of help you gave or received.)

 # Any other comments you'd like to share about the assignment or the course so far?

 (Was the assignment too long?
 Too hard?
 Fun or boring?
 Did you learn something, or was it a total waste of time?
 Can we do something differently to help you learn?
 Please be brutally honest; we won't take it personally.)
+Well, its as complicated as previous weeks assignments, its fun and thanks to it I have searched more knowledge on the net :)